llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 # Neurips 1 LLM 1 GPU Challenge

-This repository contains a toy submission for the Neurips 1 LLM 1 GPU Competition.
+This repository contains a toy submission for the [NeurIPS 1 LLM 1 GPU Competition](https://llm-efficiency-challenge.github.io/).
 It provides a simple implementation that serves as a starting point for participants to understand the problem and build their own solutions.

 ## Contents